 Up until several years back, I had never heard of a company called BlueChew.
-The company has been around since 2014 and offering only prescription-based science-backed proven-effective medications to treat erectile dysfunction.
+The company has been around since 2014 and offers only prescription-based science-backed proven-effective medications to treat erectile dysfunction.

 What Is BlueChew?

-First thing first, BlueChew is an online healthcare service company rather than a pharmacy.
-It specializes in providing treatment for men with erectile dysfunction, who at the same time, are uncomfortable with direct consultation at a doctor’s office and going to a pharmacy to purchase commercially available medications.
+First things first, BlueChew is an online telemedicine service company rather than a pharmacy.
+It specializes in providing treatment for men with erectile dysfunction, who, at the same time, are uncomfortable with direct consultation at a doctor’s office and going to a pharmacy to purchase commercially available medications.

 The service is for any individual male aged 18 years or older in the United States currently looking for effective erectile dysfunction medications.
 Before you purchase or subscribe to the service, there are things to consider:

 - You need a prescription to use BlueChew’s erectile dysfunction treatment.
 But you’ll get it online through BlueChew’s portal.

 - At this time, BlueChew service (or delivery) is available only in the United States except in North Dakota, South Carolina, and the United States territories.
 Physicians licensed in those states CANNOT legally provide an online prescription.
 There can be a workaround, but you may need to discuss your situation with the BlueChew Support Team.